peterhinch/micropython-async/README.md

 provides an option for I/O scheduling with much reduced latency.
 It also fixes the bug.
 It is hoped that these changes will be accepted into mainstream in due course.

+### 1.1.1 A Pyboard-only low power version

+This is documented [here](./lowpower/README.md).
+In essence a Python file is placed on the device which configures the `fast_io` version of `uasyncio` to reduce power consumption at times when it is not busy.
+This provides a means of using the library on battery powered projects.

 # 2. Version and installation of uasyncio